NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 The audit can include a review of the packages themselves, as well as any dependencies and their associated risks.
 The goal of the audit is to identify and mitigate any security vulnerabilities that could be exploited by attackers, such as code injection or cross-site scripting attacks.

-> [!IMPORTANT]
-> Security auditing at restore time is available in .NET 8 Preview 4+ and Visual Studio 17.8 Preview 1+.
+NuGet Audit is available starting from NuGet 6.8, the .NET 8 SDK (8.0.100), and Visual Studio 2022 17.8.

 ## Running a security audit with `restore`